NETHINKS/opennms_alarmforwarder/README.md

 ## Support
-If you have questions, found a bug or have an idea to enhance AlarmForwarder, please open an issue at the https://github.com/NETHINKS/opennms_alarmforwarder[GitHub project].
+If you have questions, found a bug or have an idea to enhance AlarmForwarder, please open an issue at the [GitHub project](https://github.com/NETHINKS/opennms_alarmforwarder).